Shreveport, Louisiana: 20th century to present

-In 1895, Justin Vincent Gras (1868–1959), an immigrant from France, opened the largest grocery and liquor store in Shreveport.
-"What is good for Shreveport is good for me" became his motto.
-He had come to the city four years before to work for his uncle, and had quickly learned English and the mercantile business.
-Gras also invested in real estate; by the 1920s he was the largest landholder in Caddo Parish.
-Gras and his wife, Eugenie, became philanthropists, donating $2.3 million to establish the Community Foundation of North Louisiana.
-During World War I, Gras rebuilt the home church of his native village in the Pyrenees.
-He is interred at St. Joseph Cemetery in Shreveport.
+Greenwood Cemetery was established in 1893.
 A number of local African American musicians became nationally famous.
 By the 1910s, Huddie William Ledbetter—also known as "Lead Belly", a blues singer and guitarist—was performing for Shreveport audiences in St. Paul's Bottoms, the notable red-light district of Shreveport that operated legally from 1903 to 1917.
 Ledbetter began to develop his own style of music after exposure to a variety of musical influences on Fannin Street, a row of saloons, brothels, and dance halls in the Bottoms.
 Bluesmen Jesse Thomas, Dave Alexander, and Kenny Wayne Shepherd, and the early jazz and ragtime composers Bill Wray and Willian Christopher O'Hare were all from Shreveport.
 Lead Belly achieved international fame.

 By 1914, neglect and lack of use, due to diversion of freight traffic to railroad lines, resulted in the Red River becoming unnavigable.
 In projects accomplished over decades, in 1994, the United States Army Corps of Engineers restored navigability by completion of a series of federally funded lock-and-dam structures and a navigation channel.

 As early as 1924, the citizens of Shreveport became interested in hosting a military flying field.
 In 1926, Shreveport citizens learned that the 3rd Attack Wing stationed at Fort Crockett, Texas, would be enlarged by 500 percent and would require at least 20,000 acres (81 km2) to support aerial gunnery and a bombing range.
 The efforts to procure the government's commitment to build the facility in the Greater Shreveport metropolitan area were spearheaded by a committee co-chaired by local civic leaders Andrew Querbes and John D. Ewing, beginning in 1927.
 It took a great deal of correspondence between the interested parties and the original proposal was rejected.
 However, in February 1928, a young crop duster, an Air Corps captain named Harold Ross Harris, was hired to fly over the local area in order to find a suitable site for the airfield.